AquAdvantage Salmon Approval

 The United States Department of Agriculture’s Agricultural Marketing Service (USDA AMS) regulates the labeling of human food from GE salmon, including AquAdvantage Salmon, under the National Bioengineered Food Disclosure Standard.

-In light of the National Bioengineered Food Disclosure Standard (NBFDS) and its implementing regulations issued on December 20, 2018, the FDA is reviewing this draft guidance to consider what additional or new recommendations may be needed for the kinds of products or statements, including claims of non-GE content, that are not covered by the NBFDS.
+In light of the National Bioengineered Food Disclosure Standard (NBFDS) and its implementing regulations issued on December 20, 2018, the FDA is reviewing its draft guidance on labeling of GE salmon to consider what additional or new recommendations may be needed for the kinds of products or statements, including claims of non-GE content, that are not covered by the NBFDS.

 As with all foods, a company may include voluntary information in labeling, provided the information is truthful and not misleading.